 For the second step, we learn the conditional distribution of high-resolution RCM data $Y$ given coarsened RCM data $Z$, $p^\iota_{Y|Z}$.
 This is a pure super-resolution problem, as $Z$ is the average-pooled version of $Y$, excluding the large-scale mismatches between $X$ and $Y$.
 Hence, we refer to the corresponding generative model as the \textit{super-resolution model}.
-The transformation from $Z$ to $Y$ is high-dimensional, but the training data is more homogeneous as the different GCM-RCM pairs: To assess this, we tested training a single joint model for all pairs without conditioning on the model identifier.
+The transformation from $Z$ to $Y$ is high-dimensional, but the training data is more homogeneous across GCM-RCM pairs: To assess this, we tested training a single joint model for all pairs without conditioning on the model identifier.
 We found that this primarily affects the loss for the \textit{coarse model}, while we only observe marginal performance decrease for the \textit{super-resolution model}.
 This suggests that different GCM-RCM pairs behave similarly in the super-resolution step.

 We split the \textit{super-resolution model} again into several resolution steps, each one learning a simpler conditional distribution \cite{Shen2025ReverseDistributions}.
 In particular, each step increases resolution by a factor of two in both spatial dimensions, i.e.,~we model $p^\iota_{Z^{(k+1)}|Z^{(k)}}$, where $Z^{(k)}, Z^{(k+1)}$ are average-pooled versions of the target $Y$ with dimensions $2^k \times 2^k$ and $2^{k+1} \times 2^{k+1}$, respectively.
 The first step uses $k=3$, i.e. $Z = Z^{(3)}$, corresponding to the dimension of $Z$ ($8 \times 8$).
 Then, $k$ increases by 1 for each step, so that the last step uses $k=6$, as $Y$ has dimension $128 \times 128$.